-Veterinary scientist Mark Evans and anatomist Dr. Joy S. Reidenberg, experts in animal biology, reveal the natural mating, birth and rearing behaviors of elephants, kangaroos, dolphins and orangutans, all while capturing rare, beautiful footage of these species in their natural habitats.
-The series brings viewers a deep level of detail about these species’ mating methods and reproductive anatomies, and illustrates how scientists help preserve certain species for future generations, both in the wild and in a laboratory setting.
+The show brings viewers a deep level of detail about these species’ mating methods and reproductive anatomies, and illustrates how scientists help preserve certain species for future generations, both in the wild and in a laboratory setting.

 About the Episodes

 Reidenberg and Evans follow Kiti, a pregnant female elephant, through the birth of her baby.
-In addition, Evans travels with a group attempting to control the elephant population (and learns how to produce a bull elephant sperm sample) while also maintaining genetic diversity, through chemical birth control as Botswana copes with increasing numbers of animals.
+Evans travels with a group attempting to control the elephant population while also maintaining genetic diversity through chemical birth control as Botswana copes with increasing numbers of animals.

-Reidenberg and Evans travel to an orangutan sanctuary deep in the rainforest of Borneo to explore the reproduction challenges of one of humans’ closest cousins — the orangutan.
+Reidenberg and Evans travel to an orangutan sanctuary deep in the rainforest of Borneo to explore the reproduction challenges of one of humans’ closest cousins, the orangutan.
 The team examines how the alpha male “kings” exert their power over other males and seduce females in their territory.
-Devoting a lengthy seven years to raising a single orangutan baby is key to the success of the species — similar to humans.
+Devoting a lengthy seven years to raising a single orangutan baby is key to the success of the species.

 The scientists chronicle the birth of a kangaroo joey and its development.
-The episode explores koala conservation efforts in Brisbane that use artificial insemination to boost the numbers of koala babies.
+Explore koala conservation efforts in Brisbane that use artificial insemination to boost the numbers of koala babies.
 Reidenberg visits a pioneering breeding program at the University of Adelaide to learn more about preservation efforts to save the extremely endangered southern brush-tailed rock-wallaby in South Australia.

-In this episode, Reidenberg travels to New Zealand to uncover the mating strategies and anatomies of dusky dolphins, who form mating groups that leap from the water in perfect unison.
-In a high-speed chase, males pursue females and rapidly mate with them — in just two seconds.
-Viewers can witness a dolphin birth and learn the difficulties of breastfeeding underwater.
+Reidenberg travels to New Zealand to uncover the mating strategies and anatomies of dusky dolphins, who form mating groups that leap from the water in perfect unison.
+In a high-speed chase, males pursue females and rapidly mate with them.
+Witness a dolphin birth and learn the difficulties of breastfeeding underwater.

 Sex in the Wild was produced by Windfall Films.